lslewis901/SqlSchemaTool/Readme.txt

 Know Issues:
 	Data export as XML:
 	To optimize the resulting XML code, the WriteXml method drops column fields with null values.
-	Dropping the null column fields doesn't affect the usability of the DataSet object—you can successfully rebuild the object from XML, and data-bound controls can easily manage null values.
+	Dropping the null column fields doesn't affect the usability of the DataSet objectâ€”you can successfully rebuild the object from XML, and data-bound controls can easily manage null values.
 	This feature can become a problem, however, if you send the DataSet object's XML output to a non-.NET platform.
 Other parsers, unaware that null values are omitted for brevity, might